geocolumbus/linux-notes/README.md

     mkdir -p /mnt/ram
     mount -t tmpfs tempfs /mnt/ram -o size=8192M

-Execute a command that is not in the history
+History

-    Precede the command with a space
+    Precede the command with a space and it won't be stored in the history CTRL-R command  <-- search history for last command usage

 Open last command in editor